 This Quarterly Report on Form 10-Q contains certain forward-looking statements about our expectations, beliefs or intentions regarding our product development and commercialization efforts, business, financial condition, results of operations, strategies or prospects.
 You can identify forward-looking statements by the fact that these statements do not relate strictly to historical or current matters.
 Rather, forward-looking statements relate to anticipated or expected events, activities, trends or results as of the date they are made.
 Because forward-looking statements relate to matters that have not yet occurred, these statements are inherently subject to risks and uncertainties that could cause our actual results to differ materially from any future results expressed or implied by the forward-looking statements.
 Many factors could cause our actual operations or results to differ materially from the operations and results anticipated in forward-looking statements.
-These factors include, but are not limited to: our ability to obtain additional funding to continue our operations; our ability to successfully commercialize our existing products; our ability to successfully develop, clinically test and commercialize our products and product candidates; the timing and outcome of the regulatory review process for our product candidates; changes in the health care and regulatory environments of the United States and other countries in which we intend to operate; our ability to attract and retain key management, marketing and scientific personnel; competition; our ability to successfully prepare file, prosecute, maintain, defend and enforce patent claims and other intellectual property rights; our ability to successfully transition from a research and development company to a marketing, sales and distribution concern, and our ability to identify and pursue development of additional product candidates, as well as the factors contained in "Item 1A-Risk Factors" of our Annual Report on Form 10-K. We do not undertake any o
+These factors include, but are not limited to: our ability to obtain additional funding to continue our operations; whether the Credit Facility is extended or replaced with similar terms; our ability to successfully commercialize our existing products; our ability to successfully develop, clinically test and commercialize our products and product candidates; the timing and outcome of the regulatory review process for our product candidates; changes in the health care and regulatory environments of the United States and other countries in which we intend to operate; our ability to attract and retain key management, marketing and scientific personnel; competition; our ability to successfully prepare file, prosecute, maintain, defend and enforce patent claims and other intellectual property rights; our ability to successfully transition from a research and development company to a marketing, sales and distribution concern, and our ability to identify and pursue development of additional product candidates, as well as the factors contained in "Item 1A-Ri